Quantum mind: Ethical problems

-Misleading statements of this type have been given by, for example, Deepak Chopra.
-Chopra has commonly referred to topics such as quantum healing or quantum effects of consciousness.
+Deepak Chopra has referred a "quantum soul" existing "apart from the body", human "access to a field of infinite possibilities", and other quantum mysticism topics such as quantum healing or quantum effects of consciousness.
 Seeing the human body as being undergirded by a "quantum-mechanical body" composed not of matter but of energy and information, he believes that "human aging is fluid and changeable; it can speed up, slow down, stop for a time, and even reverse itself", as determined by one's state of mind.
 Robert Carroll states that Chopra attempts to integrate Ayurveda with quantum mechanics to justify his teachings.
-Chopra argues that what he calls "quantum healing" cures any manner of ailments, including cancer, through effects that he claims are literally based on the same principles as quantum mechanics.
+Chopra argues that what he calls "quantum healing" cures any manner of ailments, including cancer, through effects that he claims are based on the same principles as quantum mechanics.
 This has led physicists to object to his use of the term quantum in reference to medical conditions and the human body.
 Chopra said: "I think quantum theory has a lot of things to say about the observer effect, about non-locality, about correlations.
-So I think there’s a school of physicists who believe that consciousness has to be equated, or at least brought into the equation, in understanding quantum mechanics."
-On the other hand, he also claims that "[quantum effects are] just a metaphor.
+So I think there's a school of physicists who believe that consciousness has to be equated, or at least brought into the equation, in understanding quantum mechanics."
+On the other hand, he also claims that quantum effects are "just a metaphor.
 Just like an electron or a photon is an indivisible unit of information and energy, a thought is an indivisible unit of consciousness."
 In his book Quantum Healing, Chopra stated the conclusion that quantum entanglement links everything in the Universe, and therefore it must create consciousness.

-Chris Carter includes statements in his book Science and Psychic Phenomena of quotes from quantum physicists in support of psychic phenomena.
-In a review of the book, Benjamin Radford wrote that Carter used such references to "quantum physics, which he knows nothing about and which he (and people like Deepak Chopra) love to cite and reference because it sounds mysterious and paranormal....
-Real, actual physicists I've spoken to break out laughing at this crap....
-If Carter wishes to posit that quantum physics provides a plausible mechanism for psi, then it is his responsibility to show that, and he clearly fails to do so."
-Sharon Hill has studied amateur paranormal research groups, and these groups like to use "vague and confusing language: ghosts 'use energy', are made up of 'magnetic fields', or are associated with a 'quantum state.
+According to Daniel Dennett, "On this topic, Everybody's an expert... but they think that they have a particular personal authority about the nature of their own conscious experiences that can trump any hypothesis they find unacceptable."

-Critics of the quantum mind hypothesis do not deny that quantum effects are involved in computations in the brain.
-But as these effects are relevant only at very small scales, e.g. by determining the properties and structure of proteins and neurotransmitters, critics consider them irrelevant to consciousness emerging as a macroscopic phenomenon.
-As Daniel Dennett said, "quantum effects are there in your car, your watch, and your computer.
-But most things — most macroscopic objects — are, as it were, oblivious to quantum effects.
+While quantum effects are significant in the physiology of the brain, critics of quantum mind hypotheses challenge whether the effects of known or speculated quantum phenomena in biology scale up to have significance in neuronal computation, much less the emergence of consciousness as phenomenon.
+Daniel Dennett said, "Quantum effects are there in your car, your watch, and your computer.
+But most things—most macroscopic objects—are, as it were, oblivious to quantum effects.
 They don't amplify them; they don't hinge on them."